Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 The cli will ask you for a cloud domain if the cluster has not already one assigned.

+With this approach its up to you to keep the inventory on your developer machine in sync.
+To refresh a cluster after you added a new host simply run the command again, also passing the `--force` flag to update it.

 ### Repository setup